 Acknowledge the Reality of the Indian Residential School System

 Thursday’s news, while tragic and horrific, should not come as a surprise to Canadians.
 The Truth and Reconciliation Commission of Canada (TRC) concluded that more than 4,100 children died in the residential school system.
-It is believed that the deaths of the children discovered on the grounds of the former Kamloops Residential School were undocumented.
+It is believed that the deaths of the children confirmed to be buried on the grounds of the former Kamloops Residential School were undocumented.
 The TRC has an on-going Missing Children Project – if you are interested in supporting this work, the TRC has a list of steps you can take on their website.

 It is critical that all Canadians acknowledge the reality of the Indian Residential School System.
 While it can feel like Thursday’s news is un-Canadian or reflects our culture at a “dark point in our history,” the ongoing colonization of Canada is founded upon violence against Indigenous communities and violence that persists to this very day.
 Instead of viewing this news as an aberration, we must view this as the norm, confront our collective roles in perpetuating violence, and continue to work on reducing the harm that our society creates for Indigenous communities.